open-pioneer/trails-openlayers-base-packages/src/packages/geolocation/README.md

 <Geolocation mapId="map_id" />
 ```

 If the geolocation was successful, the map is zoomed and centered to the user's position.

-Restriction: the map will only zoom once to the position directly after the geolocation was successful.
-After panning, zoom in or zoom out the map, the map isn't zoomed and centered after a changed user position.
+> Restriction: the map will only zoom once to the position directly after the geolocation was successful.
+> After panning, or zoom in or zoom out of the map, the map isn't zoomed and centered after a changed user position.

 To use a custom maximal zoom level add the optional property `maxZoom`.
 It will be zoomed to the extent of the accuracy feature but at most to the defined `maxZoom`.